markkyaw/trojan_scheduler/README.md

    - Mac:
      - `source env/bin/activate`
 6. Installing dependencies -- this will install all the dependencies to your virtual environment
+   - Windows:
      - `pip install -r requirements.txt`
+   - Mac:
+     - `pip3 install -r requirements.txt`
 7. Setting up pre-commit
    - run `pre-commit install` to set up git hook scripts
      - what this does is it runs the the scripts specified in `.pre-commit-config.yaml` whenever you commit so it formats the code nice and beautiful so it's consistent across everyone